cronologic-de/ug_ndigo6g/source/introduction.rst

 Introduction
 ============

 The Ndigo6G-12 offers 6400 Msps sample rate, 12 bits resolution and a greatly improved readout rate of 6000 MB/s.

 The unit is a combined ADC/TDC board for the acquisition of pulses in time of flight applications.
 It builds on the established Platform of the Ndigo5G-10 but takes it to the next level both in performance and flexibility.

-The Ndigo6G-12 was specifically designed for time of flight applications like LIDAR or TOF mass spectrometry.
+The Ndigo6G-12 was specifically designed for time-of-flight applications like LIDAR or TOF mass spectrometry.
 Pulse arrival times can be measured with an accuracy down to 5 ps together with information on pulse shape such as area or amplitude.

 Four channels with 1600 Msps at 12 bit resolution can be acquired independently.
 Alternatively, the four channels can be combined into two channels or decreased to a single channel.
 This way, either a higher temporal resolution up to 6400 Msps or a larger dynamic range can be achieved.

 Features
 --------